Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Related Work

 \section{Related Work}

 \textbf{EC as Representation Learning:} Several studies regard EC as representation learning \citep{Andreas19, ChaabouniKBDB20, DBLP:conf/nips/XuNR22}.
 For instance, compositionality and disentanglement are often seen as synonymous.
-TopSim is a representation similarity analysis \citep[RSA,][]{journal/frontiers/KriegeskorteMB08}, as \citet{WalBBH20} pointed out.
-Moreover, \citet{Resnick0FDC20} explicitly formulated the objective as ELBO, though it is not directly applicable to this paper (see \cref{ft: about Resnick et al.}).
+TopSim is a representation similarity analysis \citep[RSA,][]{journal/frontiers/KriegeskorteMB08}, as \citet{WalBBH20} pointed out. \citet{Resnick0FDC20} formulated the objective as ELBO.
+However, they defined messages as fixed-length binaries and agents as non-autoregressive models, which is not applicable to our variable-length setting.
+Moreover, they do not discuss the prior distribution choice; they seem to have adopted Bernoulli purely for computational convenience.
+In contrast, we indicated that their choice influences the structure of emergent languages. \footnote{ \modified{In \cref{sec: supplemental information for related work}, \cref{tab: related work} supplementally shows the relationship between previous EC work and this paper.} }